 There are 4 different dining options in Dromoland following your round.
 In the resort, there is a casual bar in the Clubhouse, the slightly more formal Fig Tree Restaurant and the award-winning fine dining option of the Earl of Thomond Restaurant.
 Close by, at the Inn at Dromoland, there is the amazing new gastropub, Shannigans.
 For a drink, you also have the option of the atmospheric Cocktail Bar on the Castle grounds.

 While Dromoland offers many on-site attractions such as boating on the lake, archery classes, falconry or just strolling through the 400 acres Dromoland estate, there are many local attractions and sightseeing attraction nearby and along the Wild Atlantic Way.
 The world-renowned Cliffs of Moher and The Burren are all within easy reach.
 The capital town of Co Clare, Ennis is only 16 mins away.
 This medieval town which is one of the host towns for the world famous Fleadh Cheoil na hEireann music festival and offers local walking tours to the likes of Ennis Friary, Ennis Cathedral and Clare Museum.
 The town is known as the Boutique Capital of Ireland.
 The famous village of Bunratty is only 15 mins away, where you can visit the Bunratty Castle and Folk Park or even attend the famous Medieval Banquet.

 Bunratty has great restaurants and bars such as Durty Nellys, The Creamery, Gallaghers.

 – Valid for 2018 at different rates.
 Exchange rates are only approximate and will be subject to change at the time of booking.

 – Promotion available through the SWING office only

 – All courses must be booked to avail of the rate

-– Price Based on 12 golfers Twin/Double Sharing rooming including full Irish breakfast
+– Price based golfers Twin/Double Sharing rooming including full Irish breakfast

 – All courses subject to availability at the time of booking